 The Social Insurance Number (SIN) is a nine-digit number that you need to work in Canada or to have access to government programs and benefits.
 It is confidential and should only be provided to your employer / government agents / your bank.
 Do not give this number to anyone else.

 You will see on the website that it is possible to apply for your SIN online or by mail.
-Neither of those options will work for you as you will need to have your number immediately – it can take up to 6 weeks to arrive by mail, and this could affect your ability to start work.
+Neither of those options will work for you as you will need to have your number immediately – you can’t apply for it until you have your visa (ie have arrived in Canada).
+It can take up to 6 weeks to arrive by mail, and this could affect your ability to start work.
 You should go with the in-person option as they will give you your number immediately.

 SIN in-person process: